CHEMSPEC

 Abstract

 Ambient particulate matter is one of the greatest environmental health risks to society, but cost-effective methods for chemical characterization and source apportionment necessary to inform robust regulatory strategies are lacking.
 Our team has demonstrated the possibility to use infrared spectroscopy as an inexpensive optical probe to obtain chemically informative spectra of particulate matter, and this analytical technique is increasingly being used in air quality monitoring networks and research campaigns worldwide.
-To obtain reliable predictions at such a prolific scale, advanced data-driven methods and an open platform where the global community can access them are necessary to fully take advantage of the rich but complex infrared spectra acquired from these samples.
+To obtain reliable predictions at such a prolific scale, advanced data-driven methods are necessary to fully take advantage of the rich but complex infrared spectra acquired from these samples.

 People